Got it! So we can prepare for the call, please provide a little more information.

 The Strong Case for B2B Customer Mastering

 For B2B companies, the inability to scale and lack of proven ROI of a traditional MDM initiative can tilt the scales against the decision to move forward.
-However, with an AI-native MDM solution such as Tamr’s, companies can dramatically improve ROI and time to results while keeping costs in check.
+However, with an AI-native MDM solution like Tamr, companies can dramatically improve ROI and time-to-results while keeping costs in check.

-Inaccurate, incomplete, or outdated customer data is, in most cases, the primary obstacle in the way of B2B organizations making better, data-driven business decisions.
+Inaccurate, incomplete, or outdated customer data is, in most cases, the primary obstacle standing in the way of B2B organizations making better, data-driven business decisions.
+Using capabilities such as verified match, companies can validate and standardize common attributes and link internal records to a vast corpus of trustworthy, third-party firmographic data, enriching the data so it is more complete and ready for use in analytical, operational, and AI use cases.

-When disparate data sits across business units, and product and geographical boundaries weigh down the organization, stakeholders struggle to make informed decisions.
-For example, sales teams often lack visibility into the true customer hierarchy (location, corporate parent, etc.) to be able to up-sell, offer better customer service, and save the customer money through better contract negotiation.
-With mastered data, B2B businesses can better manage interactions with multiple buyers within a customer in a single, unified view, limiting unnecessary roadblocks and steps to making the final sale.
+Further, when data is fragmented across business units, products, and geographies, stakeholders and AI agents alike struggle to make informed decisions.
+For example, sales teams often lack visibility into the true customer hierarchy (corporate parent, locations, etc.) to be able to upsell, offer better customer service, and save the customer money through better contract negotiation.
+This same challenge stops AI agents in their tracks, preventing them from offering proactive customer service or automatically applying enterprise discounts.
+With mastered data, B2B businesses and AI agents can better manage interactions with multiple buyers across a customer organization from a single, unified view—limiting unnecessary roadblocks and steps to making the final sale.

 Companies can also streamline operations by creating golden records that unify data across multiple systems, including legacy deployments.
 Golden records can, in turn, drive new insights through novel reporting and views that may not have been possible without data mastering.
 To further enhance operations and analytics, companies can also master data and publish it across a range of data sources with changes and updates reflected throughout.